jeremyrayjewell/cyber_journal/learning-notes/courses/google-cybersecurity-certificate/course-1-foundations-of-cybersecurity.md

 ---

 **Completion Status:**
-- All modules completed
-- All videos, readings, and activities finished
+- All modules, readings, and videos completed.
-- All graded assignments submitted with high scores (97.5%–100%)
+- All graded assignments passed with high scores.

 ---